CLCStriders/striders/_posts/2020-05-19-weekly-member-focus-1.md

 Will is now aiming for an official PB in Manchester 2021.....

-Well done Will, keep up the amazing work and look forward to seeing you complete your next challenge
+Well done Will, keep up the amazing work and look forward to seeing you complete your next challenge.